Eddie Kaye Thomas

-Eddie Kaye Thomas (born October 31, 1980) is an American actor who rose to prominence as Paul Finch in the American Pie film series.
-His other notable appearances include Andy Rosenberg in the Harold & Kumar series, Jeff Woodcock in 'Til Death, genius behaviorist Dr. Tobias "Toby" M. Curtis in CBS show Scorpion, and as series regular Mike Platt in American sitcom Off Centre on The WB.
+Eddie Kaye Thomas (born Edward Kovelsky; October 31, 1980) is an American actor.
+He began his career as a child actor in 1992, appearing in guest roles on multiple television shows and a supporting role in the supernatural horror film The Rage: Carrie 2 (1999).
+Thomas rose to prominence for his supporting role as Paul Finch in the teen sex comedy film American Pie (1999), which he reprised in a starring capacity in three sequels: American Pie 2 (2001), American Wedding (2003), and American Reunion (2012).

+Following his mainstream breakout, Thomas became a notable star on television, with main roles as Russell Wise on the WB sitcom Brutally Normal (2000), Mike Platt on the WB sitcom Off Centre (2001–2002), and Jeff Woodcock on the Fox sitcom 'Til Death (2006–2008).
+He also starred in the comedy films Freddy Got Fingered (2001), Dirty Love (2005), and Blind Dating (2006), and had a supporting role in the Harold & Kumar film series (2004–2011).

+In the 2010s, Thomas had main roles as David "Kappo" Kaplan on the HBO series How to Make It in America (2010–2011) and Toby Curtis on the CBS series Scorpion (2014–2018).
+Since 2005, he has provided the voice of Barry Robinson on the Fox and TBS animated sitcom American Dad!.

-Early life
+Early and personal life

-Thomas was born on Staten Island, New York, to a Jewish family.
-He grew up opposite a train station in the neighborhood of New Dorp.
-He adopted the name Eddie Kaye Thomas as a stage name for his acting career; his legal name is not publicly known.
+Thomas was born in New York City.
+He is Jewish.

+In a 2020 interview promoting American Pie co-star Jason Biggs' show Outmatched, Biggs said that Eddie Kaye Thomas is a stage name.
+His real name is Edward Kovelsky.

+Thomas stated on a podcast that he is married with three children; and that he and his wife became parents in 2018 right after Scorpion was cancelled.

 Career

 Thomas began his acting career as a stage actor at age seven, appearing in Four Baboons Adoring the Sun in 1992, and The Diary of Anne Frank, opposite Natalie Portman in 1997.
 He graduated from New York's Professional Children's High School already a veteran of the Broadway stage.

 Thomas made his onscreen debut in an episode of the ABC Soap Opera One Life to Live, and later starred in an episode of Are You Afraid of the Dark? about a possessed camera that destroys everything it shoots, entitled The Tale of the Curious Camera.
 He also appeared on Law & Order twice in 1996, playing different characters each time.
 On the Thanksgiving 1998 edition of Late Night with Conan O’Brien Thomas played Ricky, Conan and Andy's son home from college for the holidays.